Course Outline

 PC6.2

-2 Apply critical thinking and reasoning to apply legal frameworks in business operations.
+2 Identify and analyse legal issues that affect business operations.
 Creative and critical thinker

 PC3, PC3.1, PC6.2